windmill-labs/windmilldocs/docs/intro.md

 Windmill is different:

-- it allows building **internal tools through code** much faster, without sacrificing on one side visibility and intuitivity and on the other side, control, reliability, performance, flexibility and scalability
+- Windmill is an [open-source](https://github.com/windmill-labs/windmill) **developer platform and infra to build all internal tools through code**, such as UIs and workflows based on simple scripts (TypeScript, Python, Go, Bash).
+Without sacrificing on one side visibility and intuitivity and on the other side, control, reliability, performance, flexibility and scalability.
-- it **empowers semi-technical users** to access and edit that code without being overwhelmed by the usual barriers to entry (git, IDE, local environments, secrets managements, etc.)
+- It **empowers semi-technical users** to access and edit that code without being overwhelmed by the usual barriers to entry (git, IDE, local environments, secrets managements, etc).
-- it is compatible with senior/staff software engineers **high standards for production-grade** yet flexible yet customizable with code.
+- It is compatible with senior/staff software engineers **high standards for production-grade** yet flexible yet customizable with code.

 Windmill embeds: